Yeah, me too. Do you also wish that you kind of understood how the shift / unshift function works for arrays?

 If this code has helped you at all please drop me a like or some constructive criticism if you do not think it's worth a like.

 Good luck and happy trading friends.
+This should be compatible with my CID as well:

 In true TradingView spirit, the author of this script has published it open-source, so traders can understand and verify it.
 Cheers to the author!
 You may use it for free, but reuse of this code in a publication is governed by House Rules.
 You can favorite it to use it on a chart.